JeffersonLab/solid_release/howto.md

 which is based on container [jeffersonlab/jlabce:1.3m](https://hub.docker.com/r/jeffersonlab/jlabce/tags/1.3m) including jlab_version 1.3m with gemc 2.3m)
   * jeffersonlab_solid_tag1.devel_s3.2.1.sif (like solid_tag1.0.0, but provide base package only and test other packages outside of contianer)
-  * jeffersonlab_solid_tag2.devel_s3.2.1.sif (more test with base package only) They can be downloaded by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"
+  * jeffersonlab_solid_tag2.devel_s3.2.1.sif (more test with base package only) They can be downloaded by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[apptainer_container_filename] ./"

-singularity container naming convention:
+apptainer container naming convention:
-* for production container which won't change once released: "organization_repository_tag_digest_uploadtime_singularityversion.imageformat"
+* for production container which won't change once released: "organization_repository_tag_digest_uploadtime_apptainerversion.imageformat"
 * for devel container which would update from time to time:
-"orgnization_repository_tag_singularityversion.imageformat"
+"orgnization_repository_tag_apptainerversion.imageformat"

 They are created by pulling from docker container on jlab ifarm with the following command
-* module load singularity/3.9.5
 * cd /group/solid/apps/
-* setenv SINGULARITY_CACHEDIR /scratch/$USER
+* setenv apptainer_CACHEDIR /scratch/$USER
-* setenv SINGULARITY_TMPDIR /scratch/$USER
+* setenv apptainer_TMPDIR /scratch/$USER
-* singularity pull docker://jeffersonlab/[name]:[tag]
+* apptainer pull docker://jeffersonlab/[name]:[tag]
+* apptainer pull docker://jeffersonlab/jlabce:2.5 (for exmaple)